janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

     PasswordAuthentication no
 ```

-Review this line in the console session above: `sylvain@ubuntu$ ssh -v ubuntu@98.98.98.98`
+Review this line in the console session above for syntax on how to connect via SSH:
+`sylvain@ubuntu$ ssh -v ubuntu@98.98.98.98`

 `Connect to your server`:
 If you asked for a server in step 1.
 You have an IP